contourpy/contourpy/docs/user_guide/line_type.rst

 This returns a tuple of two lists, each list has a length equal to the number of chunks used which is one here.
-The first list contains a 2D ``np.float64`` array for each chunk containing the combined points for all lines in that chunk, and the second list contains a 1D ``np.uint8`` array for each chunk containing the combined ``matplotlib`` kind codes for all lines in that chunk.
+The first list contains a 2D ``np.float64`` array for each chunk containing the combined points for all lines in that chunk, and the second list contains a 1D ``np.uint8`` array for each chunk containing the combined `Matplotlib`_ kind codes for all lines in that chunk.

 For chunk ``j`` the combined points are ``lines[0][j]`` and the combined codes are ``lines[1][j]``.
 An empty chunk has ``None`` for each.
 The start of each line loop/strip is identified by a kind code